tgpethan/holly-engine-fnf/README.md

 ## THIS IS REALLY *NOT* READY FOR USE YET

+This repo is my attempt to make literally everything in the game modifiable via lua, stages, characters and pretty much anything you can think of!

 # Friday Night Funkin

 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".